JoshuaR830/FlatBot/README.md

 # Deployment Dude
-- A discord bot used for managing deployment
+- A Discord bot used for managing deployment

 # Actions
 * check pending - check if there is already someting in testing environment